informatics-lab/molab-3dwx-ds/README.md

 ### Configuration
 If you wish to build and run the application you will need to create your own 'application.yml' file.
-Provided is a standard logback configuration (logback.xml) file which you can point your properties file at.
+Provided is a standard logback configuration (src/config/logback.xml) file which you can point your properties file at.
-Once created this should be placed into the 'src/config' dir to be picked up by the maven build.
+Once created your 'application.yml' file should be placed into the 'src/config' dir to be picked up by the maven build.

 I have included the development 'application.yml' file for local testing and dev work.
 You can use this file as a template when creating your 'application.yml' file.
-When running locally from within an IDE this will use the default spring boot logging config.
+When running locally from within an IDE the default spring boot logging config will be used.

 ### Installation
 You will need java & maven installed.